Vyral/sam-levy/_posts/2024-10-07-6-easy-steps-to-selling-your-home-for-maximum-profit.md

 **2\.
 Get your home listed.** The listing will be posted on the MLS and syndicated to all the big websites, making your home officially available on the market.

 **3\.
 Prepare for showings.** Expect a steady stream of potential buyers to view your home at different times of the day, anytime in a week.
-This means you need to be prepared to leave the house with an hour or two' notice to accommodate surprise viewings from potential buyers.
+This means you need to be prepared to leave the house with an hour or two’ notice to accommodate surprise viewings from potential buyers.

 {% include pullquote.html %}